-Research Output: For this indicator, journals obtained from Clarivate's Journal Citation Reports (JCR) website1 are mapped into 23 broad fields BF_i : agricultural sciences, arts & humanities, biology & biochemistry, chemistry, clinical medicine, computer science, ecology/environment, economics & business, engineering, geosciences, immunology, materials science, mathematics, microbiology, molecular biology & genetics, multidisciplinary sciences, neuroscience & behavior, pharmacology & toxicology, physics, plant & animal science, psychiatry/psychology, general social sciences, and space sciences.
-For each broad field BF_i , the Science Citation Index Expanded, Social Sciences Citation Index, and Arts & Humanities Citation Index from Clarivate's Web of Science database2 are used to sort universities according to their total number of publications of type "Article" between years Y - 2 and Y - 11, where Y is the current year.
+Research Output: For this indicator, a list of journals (available from https://cwur.org/journals) are mapped into 23 broad fields $BF_i$ : agricultural sciences, arts & humanities, biology & biochemistry, chemistry, clinical medicine, computer science, economics & business, engineering, environment/ecology, geosciences, immunology, materials science, mathematics, microbiology, molecular biology & genetics, multidisciplinary, neuroscience & behavior, pharmacology & toxicology, physics, plant & animal science, psychiatry/psychology, general social sciences, and space sciences.
+For each broad field $BF_i$ , the journals are used to sort universities according to their total number of articles between years Y - 2 and Y - 11, where Yis the current year.
 Universities are then sorted according to the combined number of their articles in the 23 broad fields.

-High-Quality Publications: For this indicator, the "Article Influence Score" (which measures the average influence, per article, of the papers in a journal) is used to rank the journals.
-Here, a citation from a high-quality journal counts more than a citation from a lesser quality journal.
-In addition, unlike the "Impact Factor", self-citations are excluded.
-For a given broad field BF_i , journals are sorted according to their Article Influence Score, from largest to smallest, and a sorted list L_i of journals can then be obtained.
-If N_i is the total number of research articles between years Y - 2 and Y - 11 in BF_i , the ones chosen for this indicator, n_i , are those that make up $0.25N_i$ and found at the top of L_i .
-Universities are then sorted according to the combined number of their articles in the $23 n_i$.
+High-Quality Publications: For this indicator, journals are ranked as follows.
+After excluding self-citations, a PageRank-type algorithm is used to assign weighted citations to the journals over a 5-year period.
+A score can be assigned to each journal as the ratio of its weighted citations to its 5-year article count.
+For a given broad field $BF_i$ , journals are sorted according to their scores, from largest to smallest, and a sorted list $L_i$ of journals can then be obtained.
+If $N_i$ is the total number of articles between years Y - 2 and Y - 11 in $BF_i$ , the ones chosen for this indicator, $n_i$ , are those that make up $0.25N_i$ and found at the top of $L_i$ .
+Universities are then sorted according to the combined number of their articles in the 23 $n_i$ .